Ankitkr5858/react-express-app/README.md

 which will launch MongoDB and and application inside docker containers.
 Backend and Frontend sides are served together: client side is compiled to static files, which are served from backend.
+Application will be accessible at `localhost:3000`.
+Make sure all ENV variables are provided in docker-compose.yml file.